-As defined in the CBTPA, U.S. firms, through subsidiary or contractual arrangements, are required to use mostly U.S. textiles as inputs to products that are assembled and exported to the United States.
-This strategy created a mutually beneficial pact and in 2002, some 56% of U.S. apparel and textile imports from Central America was assembled from U.S. materials, compared to less than 1% for imports from China.14 Although this was a controversial move because of the reliance on foreign low-wage workers to the detriment of some U.S. employment, many economists argue that the alternative would have been an even greater loss of textile and garment jobs to Asian countries that use no U.S. inputs.15
+As defined in the CBTPA, U.S. firms, through subsidiary or contractual arrangements, are required to use mostly U.S. textiles as inputs to products that are assembled and exported back to the United States-a mutually beneficial strategy.
+In 2002, some 56% of U.S. apparel and textile imports from Central America was assembled from U.S. materials, compared to less than 1% for apparel imports from China.
+Although this was a controversial move because of the reliance on foreign low-wage workers to the detriment of some U.S. employment, many economists argued that the alternative would have been an even greater and more rapid loss of textile and garment jobs to Asian competitors that use no U.S. inputs.

-With the removal of textile and apparel quotas in January 2005, the trade picture changed.
+With the removal of textile and apparel quotas in January 2005, the trade picture changed again.
 The CAFTA-DR countries were already losing U.S. market share, which from 1997 to 2002 declined from 11.7% to 9.4%.
 Over the same time period, China's market share increased from 9.1% to 13.0%.
 Given that U.S. textile and apparel imports from CAFTA-DR countries are heavily concentrated in products previously covered by quotas, the dominance of China and other low-cost Asian producers is likely to continue.
-CAFTA-DR producers are less competitive on a pure cost basis because of the lower labor costs in Asia, the requirement to use more expensive U.S. inputs, and the additional administrative costs associated with U.S. preferential trade requirements.16
+CAFTA-DR producers are less competitive on a pure cost basis because of their higher labor costs relative to some countries in Asia, the CBTPA requirement to use more expensive U.S. inputs, and the additional administrative costs associated with U.S. preferential trade requirements.

 Low-cost labor, however, is not the only or even the most important factor driving competitiveness.
-Studies suggest that the economic and social networks that developed between U.S. and Central American firms effectively created a comparative advantage for the region in apparel exporting that has held up even with the entry of China in the market.
-This relationship was made possible by the
+Studies suggest that the economic and social networks that developed between U.S. and Central American firms effectively created a niche market in the region for certain apparel that has held up even with the growing presence of China in the market.
+This relationship was made possible by the proximity of production, operational efficiencies, and quick turn around times for meeting increasingly shortened deadlines demanded by large retailers.
+In a post-quota trading world, these advantages may allow a certain portion of textile and apparel production to remain in the CAFTA-DR countries.
+Although CAFTA-DR country representatives have

-13 (...continued)

-Significant U.S. Import Restraints.
+&lt;sup>13 United States International Trade Commission (USITC).
+The Economic Effects of Significant U.S. Import Restraints.
 Publication 3701.
-Washington, D.C.
-June 2004. p.
+Washington, DC, June 2004. p.
 60.

-14 USITC.
+&lt;sup>14 USITC.
 Production-Sharing Update: Developments in 2001.
 Industry Trade and Technology Review.
-November 2003. p.
-22 and B-1-4.
+November 2003. pp. 22 and B-1-4.

-15 Chacón, Francisco.
+&lt;sup>15 Chacón, Francisco.
 International Trade in Textile and Garments: Global Restructuring of Sources of Supply in the United States in the 1990s.
 Integration and Trade, Vol. 4, No. 11, May-August 2000.
 Inter-American Development Bank, Washington, D.C. and United States International Trade Commission.
 Production-Sharing Update: Developments in 2002.
 Industry Trade and Technology Review.
 November 2003. p.
 12.

-16 United States International Trade Commission.
+&lt;sup>16 United States International Trade Commission.
 Textiles and Apparel: Assessment of the Competitiveness of Certain Foreign Suppliers to the U.S. Market.
 USITC Publication 3671.
 Washington, D.C.
 January 2004. pp. 1-12, 3-22, and 3-33-35.
-On December 13, 2004, the U.S. Department of Commerce published rules that would impose safeguard measures and restrict apparel imports from China in 2005, despite the removal of quotas.
-This may provide some cushion to CAFTA-DR apparel producers.
-See Rugaber, Christopher S. Textiles: CITA to Restrict Imports of 'Embargoed' Goods from China, Others in Early 2005.
-BNA, Inc. International Trade Reporter.
-December 16, 2004.